SarveshKrishnaAK/EI/Exercise-2/README.md

-*This project is part of a placement drive and demonstrates real-world backend design for EdTech platforms.*
+*This is a part of a placement drive that demonstrates real-world backend design for EdTech platforms.*
-# EI
-Placement Drive

 ---

-# Virtual Classroom Manager (EI)
+# Virtual Classroom Manager

 A robust, terminal-based Java application for managing virtual classrooms, student attendance, and assignment workflows.
 Designed for real-world EdTech scenarios, this project demonstrates best practices in software engineering, modularity, and defensive programming.